Remembering September 11th

 Together, The National Fallen Firefighters Foundation and NaliniKIDS have partnered to offer this groundbreaking new resource.
 We connected with teachers, families, children, first responders, and psychologists, and saw an opportunity to do this through careful language choice, relatable stories children can understand, and physical connection through movement.

-This project is made possible by the generous financial support from President and CEO, Liz Paintiff, and the Turtle Plastics Foundation.
+This project is made possible by the generous financial support from Liz Paintiff, President of Turtle Plastics and the Board of Trustees of the Turtle Plastics Foundation.
 The Turtle Plastics Foundation is a broad-based nonprofit organization whose mission is to advocate, create, support, and promote educational, environmental, health, and safety initiatives worldwide.

 Lean more at turtleplastics.com/foundation